ncgriffin/ad-azuresetup/README.md

 <h3>&#9312; Create the Domain Controller</h3>

-- Create a virtual machine on Azure.
+- Create a virtual machine on Azure
-- Name it DC-01
+- Name it DC-1
 - Select Windows Server 2022: Azure Edition - x64 Gen2 as the image